Play the Sputnik Audio Clip and Hear the Doppler Shift!

 20.005 MHz, because it was only 5 kHz away from the "U. S. National Bureau of Standards" time and

-tune up the band a couple kiloHertz from there and turn on the BFO to get a more comfortable listing pitch.
+or one could tune "up the band" a couple of kilohertz from there, and turn on the BFO to hear the satellite at a more

-Of course in those days "cycles-per-second" had not yet been defined as "Hertz" named after the scientist
+Of course in those days "cycles-per-second" had not yet been defined as "Hertz" (abbreviated Hz), named after the scientist

-Heinrich Hertz, so radio frequencies were referred to in terms of "Megacycles" and "kilocycles" and people
+Heinrich Hertz, so radio frequencies were referred to in terms of "Megacycles/second" (Mc/sec) and "kilocycles/second" (kc/sec),

 To tune in the 40.002 MHz signal, we had to use a little trick.
 We used an inexpensive Heathkit RF signal